Alexander Akwasi Acquah: Early life and education

 Akwasi was born on 8 December 1974 and hails from Akim Oda.
+He acquired his O'level in the year 1991 and GCE A' level in 1993.
 He holds Masters Degree in Peace and Security in 2020.
 He also had his Diploma in Political Reporting in 2000.

 Career

-Akwasi was the Chief executive officer of the Community Hospitals Group.
+Akwasi was the Chief Executive Officer of the Community Hospitals Group.
 He is an entrepreneur and a business analyst.
+He worked with the National Health Insurance Scheme as it public relation Officer.

 Politics

 Akwasi is a member of the New Patriotic Party.
 He is currently the Member of Parliament for Akim Oda Constituency in the Eastern Region of Ghana.

 2020 election

 In the 2020 Ghanaian general elections, he won the parliament seat with 25,380 votes making 79.45% of the total votes cast whilst the NDC parliamentary candidate Jones Asante had 6,262 votes making 19.60% of the total votes cast and the GUM parliamentary candidate Madam Lucy Ansah had 301 making 0.94% of the total votes cast.

 Committees

 Akwasi is the Vice Chairperson of the Trade, Industry and Tourism Committee; a member of the Government Assurance Committee and also a member of Health Committee.